 2 Who are your competitors?

-If using someone out of house, tell her as much as you can about your publishing business, and let her know who your competitors are so she can check out what they are doing – you’ll want to differentiate yourself from them, while making sure your book fits into its genre.
+If you are a publishing house and using someone out of house, tell her as much as you can about your business, and let her know who your competitors are so she can check out what they are doing – you’ll want to differentiate yourself from them, while making sure your book fits into its genre.
+If you are an author, find an author like yourself.
 Show her examples of successful books which are similar to yours.

 Think about the type of image you’d like to portray: cool, calm and collected or bright, vibrant and outgoing?
 Sophisticated and professional or reliable and friendly?
 Colour and typefaces can be used to create mood.